ece191-team-b/livox_camera_lidar_calibration/README.md

 - colorLidar - give color to the LiDAR point cloud

 You can find the corresponding launch file in src/calibration/launch folder if you want to modify any launch file.

+There is also an additional bash script that streamlines the process of picking corner points in the point cloud.
+It iterates through all the `.pcl` files and launches them automatically with the correct arguments and file path.

+Additionally, the script also handles parsing the output of `pcl_viewer -use_point_picking` and saves the data automatically to `ws_livox/data/corner_lidar.txt`.

 ### Step2: Calibration of camera intrinsic parameters